tobinjt/johntobin.ie/content/blog/Python_development.md

 ### Integration tests.

-Unit tests are useful, but I'm a much bigger fan of integration tests, where instead of testing individual functions you test large swathes of code at a time.
-I take the approach of picking a piece of functionality that should be supported, then writing a test to exercise that functionality.
+I'm a fan of integration tests, where instead of testing individual functions you test large swathes of code at a time.
+I take the approach of picking a piece of functionality that should be supported, then writing a test to exercise that functionality end to end.

 <https://github.com/tobinjt/bin/blob/master/python/linkdirs_test.py#L38> is a
-good example of this: I test progressively more complex use cases and scenarios,
+good example of this, where I test progressively more complex use cases and scenarios by:
-by:

 1. Populating a fake filesystem (`pyfakefs` is great for this) with the scenario to deal with.